MarchandMD/TOP_assignments/ruby_programming/intermediate_ruby/oop/mastermind_with_rsuazo/readme.md

 Impetuous, you are.
 I was just going to say: My brain is thinking about the problem if the user types something besides a 'b' or an 'm'...I need to "validate" the input.
 And I don't want to have to call the method everytime I need input from the user.
 So i'll create a validation loop (I don't know if that's an actual thing)

-Now stay with me, because I'm going to add what looks like a lot of code...but it's really no more than an `if-else` statement inside of a `loop`...at this point in the curriculum, this sort of hting should scare you.
+Now stay with me, because I'm going to add what looks like a lot of code...but it's really no more than an `if-else` statement inside of a `loop`...at this point in the curriculum, this sort of thing shouldn't scare you.
 If it does, you might be going to fast, and may need to slow down a little bit.
 Or keep pushing forward.
 It's your call...

 ```ruby
 def get_input